 Drain it over a sieve and keep it aside.
 Grate the mango and keep it aside.

 Heat oil in a pan.
 Add the mustard and urad dal.
-When it splutters, add the bengal gram, cashew nuts.
-Then add the curry leaves and green chillies.
+When it splutters, add the Bengal gram, cashew nuts.
+Then add the curry leaves and green chilies.
 Add the turmeric powder.
 Sauté well.
 Then stir in the grated mango and fry well for 1 min in sim.